 Increasing the capacity of the Developmental Disability service delivery system is an important priority for the broader behavioral health system.
-To effectively provide community-based services, the Developmental Disabilities Program (DDP) would benefit from a broader continuum of care.
-Increasing access to appropriate treatment for youth with intellectual and developmental disabilities would result in better long-term outcomes and result in individuals receiving services in less restrictive environments.
+To effectively provide community-based services, the Developmental Disabilities Program (DDP) would benefit from a broader continuum of care, including preventive, residential and crisis services.
+For example, increasing access to appropriate treatment for youth with intellectual and developmental disabilities would result in better long-term outcomes as well as minimizing escalation into higher levels of care.
+Ensuring proper supports are available for youth transitioning from high school into adulthood is also an essential aspect of improving the DD service delivery system.

 Increasing the number of enrolled DDP providers, especially in rural areas, would assist with access to both preventative and long-term services.
-Supporting existing providers to improve work force recruitment and retention strategies will also result in more members accessing appropriate services.
+Supporting existing providers to improve work force recruitment and retention strategies will also result in more members accessing appropriate services and avoiding overly restrictive settings including criminal justice settings.

-Capacity of service delivery system for co-occurring populations
+Capacity of co-occurring populations service delivery system

 Individuals with co-occurring behavioral health and developmental disabilities challenges have unique and complex needs.
 In the current behavioral health system, this population is growing and experience challenges accessing appropriate services.
 This is because often neither DD providers nor behavioral health providers feel qualified, or are ill-equipped, to meet all the members' needs, which results in no services, inadequate services or at times inappropriate institutionalization in state-run health care and criminal justice facilities.

 Montana has very few settings where individuals with a co-occurring behavioral health and developmental disability can be served.
+Clinically appropriate prevention services available for youth with co-occurring behavioral health and developmental disabilities are limited leading to less effective treatment and/or inappropriate residential placements.

 The providers who do serve individuals with co-occurring disorders often require additional support to identify, train, and retain staff.
-The skill levels required to provide quality care to these Montanans are higher, the jobs can be more dangerous, and the employees may burn out faster.
+The skill levels required to provide quality care to these Montanans are higher, the jobs can be more hazardous, and the employees may burn out faster.
 Case managers typically specialize in one population or the other and often do not have information about all services a member with IDD and BH should be accessing.